Alfred A. Knopf: 1950s

-In 1952, editor Judith Jones joined Knopf as an editor.
+In 1957, editor Judith Jones joined Knopf.
 Jones, who had discovered Anne Frank: Diary of a Young Girl while working at Doubleday, acquired Julia Child's Mastering the Art of French Cooking for Knopf.
 Jones would remain with Knopf, retiring in 2011 as a senior editor and vice-president after a career that included working with John Updike and Anne Tyler.

 Pat Knopf left his parents' publishing company in 1959 to launch his own, Atheneum Publishers, with two other partners.
 The story made the front page of The New York Times.

 In a 1957 advertisement in The Atlantic Monthly, Alfred A. Knopf published the Borzoi Credo.
 The credo includes a list of what Knopf's beliefs for publishing including the statement that he never published an unworthy book.
 Among a list of beliefs listed is the final one—"I believe that magazines, movies, television, and radio will never replace good books."